AudreyRWilliams/hello-java-codespace/README.md

 <img width="445" height="349" alt="Screen Shot 2025-08-29 at 8 27 15 PM" src="https://github.com/user-attachments/assets/4cc38aa7-5847-4372-9224-1ffd31b7861d" />
 <br><br>
 Why this approach? it’s explicit and reproducible: Codespaces will build the container, install OpenJDK 11 + Maven, and open VS Code in that container.
 (You can also let VS Code add prebuilt Java dev containers via the UI; both are supported.)
+## 3 — Create a Codespace for the repo

+- On GitHub repo page → click <b>Code → Codespaces → Create codespace on main</b>.
+- Wait for the Codespace to build the container.
+You’ll see a build log and once finished you’ll have a VS Code web/editor UI with a terminal.
+(See GitHub Codespaces docs for details.)